packem/packem/README.md

 - **Code Splitting** with dynamic imports.
 - **Comprehensive & versatile plugin API** with an elegant approach.
 - Common plugins for smoother development experience.

-> **Note:** As of now, prebuilt Packem binaries are only available for MacOS (x64) and Linux (x64) machines.
-Prebuilt Windows binaries are to appear soon.

-> **Note:** This is an pre-release version.
-Do not use it in production.

-For a quick preview of Packem in action, clone [this repo](https://github.com/bukharim96/packem-lodash-test#readme) and follow the necessary instructions.

-## Rationale

 **Packem (v0.1.3-alpha) is +2X faster than [Parcel](https://parceljs.org/) (v1.12.3) (with multicore compilation).**